 Example of Cognitive Psychology

 Say for instance you want to buy a phone.
 This is one of the situations where you have to make a judgment.
-And that judgment is with regards to the question “Which phone should you buy?”
+And that judgment is with regard to the question “Which phone should you buy?”

 Well, we are more likely to buy a brand and the model of a phone that you are familiar with.
 Thus, understanding cognitive psychology can help us to know what goes on in our daily lives.

 Furthermore, we may have a better understanding of where we are heading if we have an understanding of where we came from.